 Treatment costs vary depending on services, but you may be able to claim part or all of the cost through Medicare or private health fund rebates.

 Medicare provides some rebates for allied health services, which includes seeing a dietitian.
-These only apply to certain people – read the Allied Health Services Under Medicare—Fact Sheet to find out more.
+These only apply to certain people.
+Read about who can access dietitian services through Medicare on the Medicare Benefits Schedule website.

 Most private health funds provide rebates for allied health services including dietitians.
 The rebate amount and claim limits will vary across the different health funds, so contact your fund to check your entitlements.